PrefectHQ/prefect/docs/concepts/work-pools.md

 By default, the worker begins submitting flow runs a short time (10 seconds) before they are scheduled to run.
 This behavior allows time for the infrastructure to be created so that the flow run can start on time.

-In some cases, infrastructure will take longer to start the flow run.
-To accommodate infrastructure start up time, the prefetch can be increased using the `--prefetch-seconds` option or the `PREFECT_WORKER_PREFETCH_SECONDS` setting.
-Submission can begin an arbitrary amount of time before the flow run is scheduled to start.
+In some cases, infrastructure will take longer than 10 seconds to start the flow run.
+To accommodate infrastructure startup time, the prefetch can be increased using the `--prefetch-seconds` option or the `PREFECT_WORKER_PREFETCH_SECONDS` setting.

 If this value is _larger_ than the amount of time it takes for the infrastructure to start, the flow run will _wait_ until its scheduled start time.
-This allows flow runs to start precisely on time.
+This behavior allows flow runs to start precisely on time.